joestubbs/coe379l-fa25/docs/unit01/class_intro.rst

 * How to read the documentation for a package and use it in your code.
 * The basics of HTTP, Docker, flask (for building web APIs)

+If you have not taken COE 332, we **encourage** you to use the `COE 332 materials <https://coe-332-sp25.readthedocs.org>`_ to learn any of the above topics that you are not familiar with.

 What is Artificial Intelligence and Machine Learning?
 -----------------------------------------------------